beta-tester/RPi-GPS-PPS-StratumOne/README.md

 this will disconnect all connected gpsd-clients.

 ## enable second PPS:
-to enable a second PPS source (/dev/pps1), please uncomment the prepared lines in the folowing files:
+to enable a second PPS source (/dev/pps1), please uncomment the prepared lines in the following files:

 - `/boot/config.txt`<br />
 uncomment the line to:<br />